Neuro-Logical/speech/Multilingual_evaluation_interpretable_biomarkers/README.md

 ## Aim

 This repository is a public open-source implementation that supports the extraction of cognitive, linguistic and acoustic features from speech recordings.
-This project has the aim of designing, extracting and analyzing speech and language production of subjects with different neurological disorders.
+This project has the aim of designing, extracting and analyzing speech and language production of subjects with Parkinson's Disease (PD).
-In this repository we report the code that supports both the **data pre-processing**, the **feature extraction**, and the **statistical analysis** that we perform to evaluate the significance of the features between experimental groups.
+In this repository we report the code that supports both the **data pre-processing**, the **feature extraction**, the **statistical analysis**, and the **correlation analysis** that we perform to evaluate the effectiveness of the features

 ## Experimental pipeline 💥